accordproject/markdown-transform/README.md

 ## Introduction

-A transformation framework for converting markdown content to HTML, Slate (for rich-text editing) and other DOMs.
+A transformation and parsing framework for converting markdown content to HTML, Slate (for rich-text editing) and other structured document object models (DOMs).

 ![Transformations](./packages/markdown-transform/transformations.png)